alcrene/emd-paper-notebooks/Ex_UV_criteria-comparison_grid.md

 Making these choices of regime and data-generating model ensures no method is disadvantaged, but of course in practice a practitioner does not get to choose their data, and should choose their model(s) based on what makes sense for those data, not what simplifies the statistical analysis.

-In practice of course we would like to be able to compare models without restriction on their structure or the type of noise, as we did in [Fig. ...] comparing the Planck and Rayleigh-Jeans models with $\Bemd{}$.
+In practice of course we would like to be able to compare models without restriction on their structure or the type of noise, as we did in {numref}`fig_uv-example_r-distributions` comparing the Planck and Rayleigh-Jeans models with $\Bemd{}$.
 Bayesian methods are also agnostic to the choice of model.
 Bayesian methods however consider a different type of epistemic error, and in particular ignore errors due to misspecification.
-We illustrate this with a comparison table in [Supplementary ...].
+We illustrate this with a comparison table in {numref}`tbl_uv_criteria-comparison`.
 For completeness, this table also includes values obtained with the other criteria – since in practice they are often used even when they are invalid.

 ```{code-cell} ipython3
 ---